rmz38/personal-site/README.txt

 This is my personal site for details about me, my resume, and my software projects.
-This is heavily adapted from Michael D'Angelo's personal site https://github.com/mldangelo/personal-site.
-More details about this project may be found in original_README.md
+The template is referenced from Michael D'Angelo's personal site https://github.com/mldangelo/personal-site.